Variational Quantum Algorithms: Opportunities for near-term quantum advantage

-\textit{Optimization}.
-Many optimization problems can be encoded in relatively simple mathematical models such as the Max-Cut or the Max-Sat problems.
-These include tasks like electronic circuitry layout design, state problems in statistical physics~\cite{barahona1988application}, and even automotive configuration~\cite{kuchlin2000proving}.
-Applying QAOA to classical optimization problems is widely considered to be one of the leading candidates for achieving quantum advantage on NISQ devices~\cite{crooks2018performance}.
+Many optimization problems can be encoded in relatively simple mathematical models such as the Max-Cut~\cite{qaoaMaxCut2018} or the Max-Sat~\cite{Lin2016sat} problems.
+These include tasks such as electronic circuitry layout design, state problems in statistical physics~\cite{barahona1988application}, and even automotive configuration~\cite{kuchlin2000proving}.
+Applying Quantum Approximate Optimization Algorithm (QAOA) to classical optimization problems is widely considered to be one of the leading candidates for achieving quantum advantage on NISQ devices~\cite{crooks2018performance}.
 There are several reasons for this optimism.
 QAOA has provable performance guarantees~\cite{qaoa2014, farhi2014qaoa_for_bounded} for $p=1$.
 In general, even $p=1$ QAOA ansatz cannot be efficiently simulated on any classical device~\cite{farhi2016supremacy}.
 At the same time, QAOA performance can only improve by increasing $p$.
-It was also shown that ``bang-bang'' evolution that motivates QAOA ansatz is the optimal approach given fixed quantum computation time~\cite{Yang2017optimizing}.
-On the other hand, there are problems for which a shallow QAOA ansatz does not perform well~\cite{hastings2019classical, bravyi2019obstacles} suggesting that $p$ may have to grow with the problem size.
+It was also shown that `bang-bang' evolution that motivates QAOA ansatz is the optimal approach given fixed quantum computation time~\cite{Yang2017optimizing}.
+However, there are problems for which a shallow QAOA ansatz does not perform well~\cite{hastings2019classical, bravyi2019obstacles} suggesting that $p$ may have to grow with the problem size.
 Larger $p$ requires improvements in the parametrization and optimization~\cite{qaoaPerformanceLukin2018}.
 Similarly to quantum chemistry, large scale experiments of QAOA have already been implemented~\cite{arute2020quantum}.